French, U.S. planes strike Islamic State, Britain to join coalition

 “What they emphasized is that their aim in Syria is not to destabilize Syria, is not to have a threat of Syrian sovereignty, is not to attack the regime in Syria, but rather to diminish the capabilities of Daesh (and other) terrorist organizations,” Abadi said, referring to Islamic State.

-“The onslaught of Daesh we have stopped and we are reversing it,” he said.
-“It is slow, but we have managed with zero support - I can say - with zero support from the Americans or from anybody else,” he said.
+France said its jets struck four hangars belonging to Islamic State and containing military equipment near the Iraqi city of Fallujah, a stronghold of Islamic State and other Sunni militants just west of Baghdad.

-“Yes, the Americans ... intervened when Arbil was endangered, but there was no intervention whatsoever in the south,” he said.
-“And of course that was painful at the time.”
+So far, European allies have not joined Washington in strikes in Syria, but French Defense Minister Jean-Yves Le Drian said “the question is on the table.”

-Additional reporting by John Irish, Julien Ponthus and Andrew Callus in Paris, Sylvia Westall in Beirut, Nicolas Bertin in Paris; Mark Hosenball, Ian Simpson and Julia Edwards in Washington, and Frank McGurty, Jonathan Allen, Scott Malone and Steve Holland in New York; Writing by Giles Elgood and Peter Graff; Editing by Will Waterman, Peter Cooney, Jonathan Oatis and Ken Wills
+Additional reporting by John Irish, Julien Ponthus and Andrew Callus in Paris, Sylvia Westall in Beirut, Nicolas Bertin in Paris; Mark Hosenball, Ian Simpson and Julia Edwards in Washington, and Frank McGurty, Jonathan Allen, Scott Malone and Steve Holland in New York; Writing by Giles Elgood and Peter Graff; Editing by Will Waterman, Peter Cooney and Jonathan Oatis